Women in Maths

 Did you know that the University of St Andrews’ first female graduate in mathematics and natural philosophy, Margaret Murray, became the Principal Teacher of Mathematics at Hutchesons’ Grammar School for Girls in Glasgow as well as the Secretary and later President of the Ladies Scottish Climbing Club?

-Image credit: BBC2 Horizon Special: The Truth About Sex via fair dealing.
+Image credit: fair dealing via BBC2 Horizon Special: The Truth About Sex.

 Jane Wadsworth and the National Survey of Sexual Attitudes and Lifestyles

-Did you know that St Andrews mathematics graduate Jane Wadsworth was an important figure in the near eradication of HIV in the UK?
+Did you know that St Andrews mathematics graduate Jane Wadsworth was an important figure in the near eradication of Human Immunodeficiency Virus (HIV) in the United Kingdom (UK)?

 Image credit: public domain via Wikimedia Commons.